 All spoilers regarding the Super Rookies era are unmarked.
 Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 An island within the New World and one of the Twenty Kingdoms of the World Government.
-The country is famed for its colosseum, flower fields, food, living toys, and passionate women.
+The country is famed for its Colosseum, flower fields, food, living toys, and passionate women.
 There is also the myth of "fairies" that live in the country and take people's belongings.
 Dressrosa was previously ruled by the Riku Family until they were overthrown by the current king, Donquixote Doflamingo.

 After Luffy defeats Doflamingo, the Riku Family reclaim the throne.

 - Fantasy Counterpart Culture: Dressrosa is a mix of Spain and Italy, especially the former, as seen in several details.
-The typical dishes ate by Luffy and co. include paella and pasta, there is a giant arena called Corrida Colosseum, complete with bull-like fishes, and the architecture of the country resembles that of Barcellona.
+The typical dishes ate by Luffy and co. include paella and pasta, there is a giant arena called Corrida Colosseum, complete with bull-like fishes, and the architecture of the country resembles that of Barcelona.

 King Riku Doldo III

-Voiced by: Masashi Hirose (1st voice), Banjo Ginga (2nd voice)
+Voiced by: Masashi Hirose (1st voice), Banjo Ginga (2nd voice) (JP), Mark Oristano (EN)

 Debut: Chapter 706 (Manga), Episode 636 (Anime)